wyixin/edx-platform/docs/en_us/course_authors/source/a_b_tests.rst

 .. code-block:: xml

+ .....
  <vertical url_name="name for the unit that contains the A/B test">
   <split_test url_name="name of A/B test file"/>
  </vertical>
+ .....

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Define the A/B Test Content in the Split Test File
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

-You define the A/B test in a file in the ``split_test`` directory.
+After you define the A/B test in the sequential file, you define the course content you want to test in the file in the ``split_test`` directory.
+This is the file referenced in the ``<split_test>`` element in the sequential file, as shown above.

-The following example file defines an A/B test with
+In this file, you add elements for the A/B test content.
+For this example, you add two elements to compare the two different video files.

 .. code-block:: xml